Prior to July 2018, in Queensland, RAF was administered by Arts Queensland. It is currently being delivered through Flying Arts Alliance Inc (FAA).

 This type of grant would also suit individual professional development.

 To check your eligibility:

-- then enter your organisation’s address or your home address in the “search the map” address field box
+- then enter your organisation’s address or your home address in the “find address” field box

 Only applicants in MMM2 – MMM7 locations are eligible.

 Regionally-based applicants are eligible to use RAF funding to travel to a MMM1 location or overseas as part of funded activities, for example for professional development or profile raising activities.
 However, projects and activities must principally benefit regional and remote communities and their artists and arts workers.

 - Carefully read the RAF Queensland Guidance Materials and Frequently Asked Questions (available on the FAA website).